Gary Smith (ice hockey): Playing career

 Smith played his junior hockey with the Toronto St. Michael's Majors, Toronto Neil McNeil Maroons and the Toronto Marlboros.
 He won a Memorial Cup with the Toronto Marlboros in 1964.
-In 1965, Gary Smith entered the NHL with the Toronto Maple Leafs, and was one of five goalies who played for the Maple Leafs during the 1966–67 regular season, their most recent Stanley Cup season.
+Smith made his NHL debut with the Toronto Maple Leafs in the 1965-66 NHL season, and was one of five goalies who played for the Maple Leafs during 1966–67, their most recent Stanley Cup season.

+In his first season with Toronto, Smith left his crease in a game against the Montreal Canadiens in an attempt to be the first NHL goalie to score a goal.
+He reached the Canadiens' blueline before J. C. Tremblay issued a heavy bodycheck.
+The NHL subsequently introduced a rule prohibiting the goaltender from being involved in play after crossing the center red line.
+On occasion, Smith continued to attempt to score from within his side of the red line.

-He eventually earned the nickname "Suitcase" Smith because of the large number of teams he played for.
+He was eventually given the nickname "Suitcase" Smith by Toronto Star journalist Red Burnett due to the large number of teams for which he played; Smith disliked the nickname, stating that his friends called him "Axe".
 After playing with the dismal California Golden Seals from 1967–68 to 1970–71, with whom he set records in 1970–71 for both the most games played in a single season and most losses in a single season, his first success was sharing the 1971–72 Vezina Trophy with Tony Esposito while with the Chicago Black Hawks.
-One year later, Smith and Esposito helped lead the Black Hawks to the Stanley Cup final, which they lost to the Montreal Canadiens in six games.
+One year later, Smith and Esposito helped lead the Black Hawks to the Stanley Cup Finals, which they lost to the Montreal Canadiens in six games.

 In 1974–75, he had a fine season with the Vancouver Canucks, with 72 games played and six shutouts.
 Smith finished fifth place in balloting for the 1975 Hart Memorial Trophy, awarded to the player judged most valuable to his team.
 The ultimate winner, Bobby Clarke, said in his acceptance speech that Smith was more deserving of the award.

-Smith later played in the World Hockey Association (WHA), and was a teammate of Wayne Gretzky while playing for the Indianapolis Racers.
-He was part of the Winnipeg Jets' 1979 Avco World Trophy championship, won against the Edmonton Oilers, led by Wayne Gretzky.
-Coincidentally, when Gretzky attended his first NHL game at Maple Leaf Gardens, Smith played for the California Golden Seals against the Maple Leafs.

-Smith's last coach in Winnipeg was Tom McVie, who coached Smith the previous season while both were with the Washington Capitals.

-Smith gave up the last goal in WHA history to Dave Semenko.
+The following season, after giving up five goals to the Pittsburgh Penguins, Smith was pulled from the game but rather than stay on the bench he left the Pacific Coliseum and drove home still wearing his equipment.
+He was suspended indefinitely by the team, later reduced to five games, and later said "It's tough driving in your skates."